 Total 100 pts

-Class Presentation: Each student group will make a presentation to the class on their chosen focus.
+Class Presentation / Website: Each student group will make a presentation to the class on their project.
 The first presentation (3 minutes) will be in week 3 (so get started!) and the second presentation (5 – 10 minutes) will be in week 7.
 These don’t count toward your grade, but serve to prepare you for your final presentation.
 Additionally, there will be a website review after each of presentations in order to shape expectations for the final website review at the end of finals week.

 Book Writing Assignment: Please find Book List on the class website and please sign up for one book that is not already taken.
 You can also request to read a book that is different.
 You will read it and supply a summary (300 – 500 words) and personal perspective that will be used for the class to understand what the book is about.
 You will post this on the same book timeline for students to read at least 48 hours before the presentation “Due Date” so students can read the reports before class.
 The day the book is discussed in class, you will be part of a panel that will answer questions about the book.

 Final Exam: One hour during the last class.
 Will cover all concepts from class and reading, and from the presentations of other students.
-You will be given the questions the day before the exam.
+There are open ended questions as well as multiple choice regarding readings and discussions.

 Final Class Presentation: During exam week, each student group will make a 10-15 minute presentation to the class on their appropriate technology innovation for the focus community.
 This is also a potluck dinner, and you are encouraged to bring friends.

 Website: Each group is responsible for setting up a website updating it after each presentation.
 For examples of websites, please see (and put appropriate links to) pages from past classes.
 I describe how to set up your webpage in this short video.